jkarjala/gompet/README.md

 postgres://user:pass@hostname/db?sslmode=disable
 ```

 The Command syntax for SQL client is a single SQL statement.
+A template with
+variables is used as a prepared statement instead of simple text substitution.
+Unlike SQL prepared statement, the template may contain multiple references
+to the same variable, they will be duplicated to make the prepared statement
+work.

 ## Licence